mbarcia/CSV-Payments-PoC/docs/guide/pipeline-compilation.md

 # Pipeline Compilation and Generation

-This guide explains how the Pipeline Framework's annotation processor works to automatically generate pipeline applications and adapters at build time.
+This guide explains how The Pipeline Framework's annotation processor works to automatically generate pipeline applications and adapters at build time.

 ## Overview